jigx-com/jigx-docs/docs/Building Apps with Jigx/Best practice/Migration plan.md

 ### index.jigx

-1. Remove the **
+1. Remove the `stories` property.
-   **- Delete the stories property and any associated jigs.
+    - Delete the stories property and any associated jigs.
 Stories are deprecated and no longer displayed in the app.
-   \- To replicate this functionality, consider using the [video-player]()  or [carousel]() components.&#x20;
+    - To replicate this functionality, consider using the [video-player]() or [carousel]() components.
-2. Replace the
+2. Replace the `widgets` property.
    - Replace the `widgets` property with a new `tabs` property.
-   - Define the `tabs` you want to display in the bottom tab navigation.&#x20;
+   - Define the `tabs` you want to display in the bottom tab navigation.
      Note:
      - A maximum of four tabs can be rendered.
      - The last tab will display the user avatar, linking to the user profile (previously located in the top-right corner).
      - The first jig listed under the `tabs` property will become the initial screen shown when the app is opened, the Home Hub .
-3. Configure the
+3. Configure the `tabs` property.
    - For each tab, specify the following required properties: `Tab Name`, `jigId`, and `icon`.
    - Optional properties include `badge` and `when`.
    - `Inputs` previously specified in the index.jigx file must now be defined within the corresponding jig or in the `grid-item`.
-4. Remove the
+4. Remove the `home` property.
    - Reference the custom Home Hub `jigId` in the first `tabs` property to maintain the same functionality.
 5. Unchanged properties.
    - All other properties, such as `expressions`, `onLoad`, `onRefresh`, and `scripts`, remain unchanged.